The Mole People (book)

-The Mole People: Life in the Tunnels Beneath New York City is a 1993 non-fiction book by American journalist Jennifer Toth.
+The Mole People: Life in the Tunnels Beneath New York City is a 1993 book, presented as non-fiction, by American journalist Jennifer Toth.
 The book profiles a number of "mole people", homeless residents of New York City who live in abandoned tunnels and other subterranean structures.
 Reception to the book was mixed, with criticism focusing on its factual accuracy.

 Research

-Toth became interested in mole people while working as a tutor in 1990, where she learned that one of the children she tutored lived in a subway tunnel.
+Toth became interested in "mole people" while working as a tutor in 1990, where she learned that one of the children she tutored lived in a subway tunnel.
 After further research, she met a police officer at Grand Central Station who knew some tunnel people, and then began speaking to the community.

 Reception

 The book was reviewed by Publishers Weekly, who called it a "disturbing read".
 Kirkus Reviews called it "as saddening as it is gripping".

 Jim Dwyer, writing for The Washington Post, called the book "honest and above all, loving, to people who are nobody's friends".
 He noted that the book's strengths came in its interviews, and "in the end, the wilder stories are overshadowed by the far simpler and far more touching portraits Toth presents of injured people struggling for dignity and tenderness".
 He also noted the lack of discussion of the city's policies towards homelessness, and that the book had some inaccuracies because Toth took people at their word rather than looking into official records.

 The Los Angeles Times called the book a "balanced look" at the homeless population, noting that "she never takes sides with any one constituency" and "she deftly manages to reserve her emotional allegiance for the underground homeless themselves, while at the same time rejecting their paranoid tendency to deny the beneficence of all authorities above-ground".

 Several decades later, the book has been compared negatively with the 2024 book Life Underground: Encounters with People Below the Streets of New York by sociologist Terry Williams, which similarly covers homeless residents living in subterranean New York City.
 One review compared Toth's push to find the "more and more extreme versions of tunnel life" unfavorably with Williams' straightforward portrayals of "shockingly normal [life], at least in the context of the chronically unsheltered homeless".